ofsoundof/dhp/classification/ReadMe.md

 1. [`cd ./scripts/dhp_camera_ready`](./scripts/dhp_camera_ready).

-2. Run the scripts `dhp_XXX.sh` to reproduce the results in our paper, where `XXX` may be replace by `mobilenet`, `mobilenetv2`, `resnet20`, `resnet56`, `resnet110` and `resnet164` depending on which network you want to compress.
+2. Run the scripts `dhp_XXX.sh` to reproduce the results in our paper, where `XXX` may be replaced by `mobilenet`, `mobilenetv2`, `resnet20`, `resnet56`, `resnet110` and `resnet164` depending on which network you want to compress.

 3. Be sure the change the directories `--dir_data` and `--dir_save`.

-4. Demo: compress ResNet56 with target compression ratio at about 50%.
+4. Demo: compress ResNet56 with target compression ratio 50%.
 ```bash
 	# ResNet56, Ratio=0.50
 	MODEL=ResNet_DHP_SHARE